Guitar Build Process

 Slide headstock under sander drum, find end-position to leave volute "end" curve

-- make a mark on the neck, 27mm from the inside scarf joint line
+- make a mark on the neck, 27mm from the inside scarf joint line (don't press too hard, pencil lines can dig into the neck)

 - using a square, position this mark under the "start" of the drum